 The weather is cooling down and it’s time to start putting horse blankets on your animals to keep them warm and protected from the winter weather.
 At Pasturas Los Alazanes, we carry a variety of horse blankets, including canvas horse blankets, winter horse blankets, and rain buster horse blankets and we stock many sizes so we’re sure to have the correct size for your animal.
 Keep your horse protected from the extreme elements with a horse blanket from Pasturas.

 Easy Tips For Blanketing Your Horse

 If your horse is having difficulties wearing or putting the horse blanket on, here are a few tips to help with even the most difficult horses.
 Don’t forget, we carry different sizes of blankets and styles!

-To begin with, first train your horse to learn that he will be rewarded for doing the right thing.
-You can then link giving the reward—the primary reinforce—with what we call a secondary reinforcer, for example your voice saying “good” or a clicker.
+To begin with, first, train your horse to learn that he will be rewarded for doing the right thing.
+You can then link giving the reward—the primary reinforces—with what we call a secondary reinforcer, for example, your voice saying “good” or a clicker.
 The horse learns that when you say “good” that means a reward is forthcoming and soon has the same meaning as a reward.